|

 shouldn't take money for it.
 Usually you manage to get over that pretty

+quickly.
 The Ferrari 330GT is a beautiful car.
 It is

 front-engined (a true Ferrari by some people's definitions), has four